czhangy/UCLA-CS-Electives/CS/CS-174A/notes.md

       - Raster-based: active matrix with transistors at grid points
       - LEDs: light-emitting diodes
       - LCDs: polarization of liquid crystals
-      - Plasma: energize gases to glow plasma
+      - Plasma: energize gasses to glow plasma

     - Other Output Devices